cherrypy/cherrypy/sphinx/source/intro/install.rst

 -----------

 * The repository is open for anonymous read-only access.
 CherryPy developers have write permissions.
-To obtain write permission, please contact fumanchu via email or IRC.
+To obtain write permission, please contact us via email or IRC (see http://www.cherrypy.org/wiki/CherryPyInvolved).
 * The repository follows the standard trunk/branches/tags structure that is recommended in the Subversion documentation: